antonistarzynski/rsschool-cv/cv.md

 ### Summary

 I am the graphic designer with over 8 years experience.
-Esspecialy in brand identity and artisitc posters.
+Especialy in brand identity and artisitc posters.
 I want to transform into a front-end developer, because I realised that being developer with design skills will allow me to develop myself in the new direction.
 I am fascinated by complexity of front-end world, and still growing possibilities of creation in that universe.
 It's important to me to challenge myself often and gain new knowledge.
 As I remember I was always curious about Computer Science, Mathematics and Art.I think that combination goes great with Front-End Development.
 In view of this, I decided to save some money, quit my graphic job and focus on learning process.